Independence Gold (CVE:IGO) Shares Down 12.5% – Time to Sell?

 Independence Gold Corp.
-(CVE:IGO – Get Free Report)’s share price traded down 12.5% during trading on Thursday .
-The stock traded as low as C$0.10 and last traded at C$0.11.
-519,499 shares were traded during mid-day trading, an increase of 14% from the average session volume of 457,642 shares.
+(CVE:IGO – Get Free Report)’s share price was down 12.5% during trading on Thursday .
+The company traded as low as C$0.10 and last traded at C$0.11.
+Approximately 519,499 shares were traded during trading, an increase of 14% from the average daily volume of 457,642 shares.
 The stock had previously closed at C$0.12.

 Independence Gold Corp. engages in the acquisition, exploration, and evaluation of precious metal properties in Canada and North America.
 It explores for gold and silver deposits.
 The company holds 100% interest in the 3Ts Project comprising six claim groups and consist of seventy mineral claims covering an approximately 8,840 hectares located in the Nechako Plateau region of central British Columbia; and the Laidman Project comprising six mineral tenures covering an approximately 10,800 hectares located in the British Columbia.